American Girl Addy Civil War Unit Study

 * Is faith just a feeling?

-* Why is it important to have faith in the right things (person)?
+* Why is it important to have faith in the right thing (person)?

-* How can we be sure about something when we can’t see it?
+* How can we be certain about something when we can’t see it?

-* What are some things you believe in but cannot see?
+* What are some things you believe are true but cannot see?

 * What is the difference between faith and hope ?

-* Tell someone about a time that you showed faith.
+* Tell someone about a time that you had faith.

 What happened ?